 To clear the wort of hot trub and to cool the wort quickly, connect the pump with the hose via the outlet valve (see detailed instructions).
 This way you generate the whirlpool effect.
 At the same time run cold water through the cooling jacket.
-Caution: To start with, boiling hot water starts to flow from the cooling jacket.
-Cool the wort down to 20°C (duration roughly 50 mins.).
+Warning: To start with, boiling hot water starts to flow from the cooling jacket.
+Cool the wort down to 20°C (takes roughly 90 min).
 From now on you must work under sterile conditions because of the danger of infection.

-Using a pump (see valve positions in detailed instructions) and hose, rack the wort into a sterile fermenter.
+Using the pump (see valve positions in detailed instructions) and hose, rack the wort into a sterile fermenter.
 Disinfect the fermenter and decanting utensils beforehand with sulphurous acids.
 Do not transfer the sediment precipitated on the kettle bottom.

-Pitch 14 g of dried yeast (2 packets) into the wort and seal the fermenting vessel with an airlock filled with sulphurous acids.

-Store the container in the dark at 16-20°C. Fermentation will start after about 12 hours.
-Do not forget: Run off 12 l of wort into a closed receptacle and store in a cool place (before pitching the yeast).
-Fermentation period: 3-5 days.
-Fermenting has finished when no more bubbles are released.
-During fermentation, the conditioning bottles and kegs need to be prepared.
+Pitch 34 g of dried yeast (3 packets) into the wort and seal the fermenting vessel with an airlock filled with sulphurous acid.
+Store the container in the dark at 18-20°C. Fermentation will start after about 12 hours.
+Fermentation period: 5-7 days.
+The racking time has been reached when the residual extract is still about 0.8° Plato above the final fermentation figure (rapid fermentation test).
+During fermentation, the conditioning bottles and kegs need to be

 1 hr. before bottling/racking, carefully pour the reserved wort into the fermenting vessel.
 Beforehand, skim off any floating foam with a kitchen scoop.
 Do not move the fermenter again before racking.
 Use a hose to run off the wort into bottles, kegs or maturing barrel (accessory).
 Fill bottles only 90-95% full.
 Leave the bottles at the same temperature for 1-2 days and each day quickly release the gas (only if there is a pressure build-up).
-Subsequently allow the beer to mature at 10-15°C for another 3-4 weeks.
+After this, leave the beer to mature for another 3-4 weeks in a cool place.